2002 New York Giants season: NFC Wild Card Playoffs: at (4) San Francisco 49ers

 The 2002 Wild Card against the 49ers is among the most devastating losses in Giants history not only for its comeback and ending, but also because of the impact on the team.
-The following season, the Giants fell to 4–12 and tied for last place in the entire league.
-Critics noted that similar to this game, the 2003 Giants had a penchant for blowing leads, even on the rare occasions where they won.
-After the season, Jim Fassel was fired and Kerry Collins was released, than signed with the Oakland Raiders, while many key defensive starters left.
-As a result, the Wild Card against the 49ers would retrospectively be seen by Giants fans as the beginning of the end of the Jim Fassel era.
+The following season, the Giants fell to 4–12 and tied for the worst record in the NFL.
+After the season, head coach Jim Fassel was fired and replaced with Tom Coughlin.
+Following their trade for rookie Eli Manning in the 2004 NFL draft, Collins was released, than signed with the Oakland Raiders, while many key defensive starters left.
+As a result, the Wild Card against the 49ers would retrospectively be seen by Giants fans as the beginning of the end of the Fassel era.